The Corner Stool

 A tribute and deep dive into the career of the late "Big" George

-George Foreman had a career, a life, that if it wasn’t real would have been hard to invent.
+George Foreman had a career, a life, that—if it weren’t real—would have been hard to concoct in fiction.
 From Olympic champion, to feared heavyweight king, to preacher, to ageless wonder and pitchman, Foreman appeared to make the most of all his 76 years.

-Foreman was a bridge between two distinct generations of heavyweights, arguably the two greatest generations the division has ever had.
-In the first, he felled the likes of Joe Frazier, Ken Norton, and Ron Lyle.
-In the second, he battled Evander Holyfield and Michael Moorer while those who saw act one explained to their children just how amazing what they were watching really was.
+He was a bridge between two distinct generations of heavyweights—arguably the two greatest generations the division has ever had.
+In the first, he felled the likes of Frazier, Norton, and Lyle.
+In the second, he battled Holyfield and Moorer, while those who had seen Act One explained to their children just how amazing what they were watching really was.

 In both generations, he claimed the legitimate heavyweight championship of the world.

-In the wake of Foreman’s passing, it feels appropriate and necessary to take a deep dive into his career in the squared circle.
-We know Foreman was a great one, but how great was Foreman, measured against all-time?
+In the wake of Foreman’s passing, it feels appropriate—and necessary—to take a deep dive into his career in the squared circle.
+We know Foreman was a great one, but how great was Foreman when measured against history?

 Foreman’s career will be examined in five categories: